Everything You Need To Know

 Gangtok is a hill town located in the state of Sikkim

 at an altitude of 5,410 ft.
-Between 1894 to 1975 it was part of the independent Namgyal kingdom and a center of Royal administration.
-In 1975 Sikkim joined India and became a state and Gangtok became the Capital of Sikkim.
+Although Sikkim had been under the Namgyal dynasty since 1642, it was only in 1894 when the king Thutob Namgyal transferred the capital of Sikkim to Gangtok and then it became the center of Royal administration.
+In 1975 Sikkim joined India as the 22nd state and Gangtok became the Capital of Sikkim.

 The heart or the main hub of Gangtok town is M.G.
 Marg